elafari/CAS-FEE_project2/docs/project/01-Architecture.md

     ```

     Because of some open issues (see [typedoc issues](https://github.com/TypeStrong/typedoc/issues)) the version 0.5.1 and option --ignoreCompilerErrors is important (see typedoc.json)

-###ToDo
-##### "disabled user"
-- disabled users didn't get an error message after trying to log in
-  - current solution functions well to restrain disabled user to login, but unfortunately without an error in client dialog, only on console
-    - we should try to solve this with a resolver

 ## Project-Documentation